Dalgona/Serum/README.md

 Check out the [sample project](https://github.com/Dalgona/serum-sample) and the [website](http://include.iostream.kr/serum-sample)!

-Or take a look at [the developer's personal website](https://dalgona.github.io), it's recently rebuilt with Serum!
+Or take a look at [the developer's personal website](https://dalgona.github.io), which is built with Serum!

 ## Getting Started

 ### Requirement

 * Elixir 1.2 or newer

+    Visit the [Elixir website](http://elixir-lang.org) for installation instructions.

 ### Initializing and Building the Project